cakephp/docs/en/models/retrieving-your-data.rst

         //Will find all published articles and order them by the created column function index() {
-            $articles = $this->Article->find('published', array('order' => array('created' => 'desc')));
+            $articles = $this->Article->find('available', array('order' => array('created' => 'desc')));
         }

     }

 The special ``_find[Type]`` methods receive 3 arguments as shown above.
-The first one means the state of the query execution, it could be either ``before`` or ``after``, this is done this way because this functions are just a sort of callback function that has the ability to modify the query before it is done, or to modify the results after they are fetched.
+The first one means the state of the query execution, which could be either ``before`` or ``after``.
+It is done this way because this function is just a sort of callback function that has the ability to modify the query before it is done, or to modify the results after they are fetched.

-Typically the first thing to check in our custom find function is the state of the query, the ``before`` state is the moment to modify the query, bind new associations, apply more behaviors, interpret any special key that is passed in the second argument of ``find``.
+Typically the first thing to check in our custom find function is the state of the query.
+The ``before`` state is the moment to modify the query, bind new associations, apply more behaviors, and interpret any special key that is passed in the second argument of ``find``.
 This state requires you to return the $query argument (modified or not).

-The ``after`` state is the perfect place to inspect the results, inject new data, process it to return it in another format or do whatever you like to the recently fetch data.
+The ``after`` state is the perfect place to inspect the results, inject new data, process it to return it in another format, or do whatever you like to the recently fetched data.
 This state requires you to return the $results array (modified or not).

 You can create as many custom finders as you like, and they are a great way of reusing code in